rust-lang/rfcs/text/0000-default-field-values.md

-   As an alternative, users who desire the semantics described above can omit `#[non_exhaustive]` from their type and instead add a private defaulted field that has a ZST.
+   As an alternative, users who desire the semantics described above can omit `#[non_exhaustive]` from their type and instead add a private defaulted field that has a ZST, if the construction of structs with private fields is allowed.
+If they are not, then the attribute is still relevant and needed to control the accepted code to force `..`.

 ## `enum` variants